 XAT Exam Date

-Candidates can expect the application process to begin from the third week of August 2019 for the XAT 2020 that is planned to be held on the 5th of January 2020.
+Candidates can expect the application process to begin from the third week of August 2020 for the XAT 2021 that is planned to be held on 3rd January 2021.

 XAT Selection Process

-- After this, the XLRI Jamshedpur will start shortlisting candidates for the final selection round by shortlisting them from the marks they secure in the computer-based XAT 2020.
+- After the result, the XLRI Jamshedpur will start shortlisting candidates for the final selection round based on the marks they secure in the computer-based XAT exam 2021.